-Workers Services · Cloudflare Workers docs
+Workers Services

 my-worker-prod.

-Service environments take a cleaner approach.
-You can create and edit environments directly in the dashboard.
-Log in to the Cloudflare dashboard -> select your Account > Workers > select your Service > Quick edit.
+Workers Service environments take a cleaner approach.
+You can create and edit environments directly in the dashboard:

-Unlike Wrangler environments, Service environments do not create extra scripts.
+Unlike Wrangler environments, Workers Service environments do not create extra Workers Services.
 They are, however, able to connect to their own KV stores and Durable Objects.
-The code for any environment can be changed directly in the dashboard via the quick editor.
-A common workflow is to create an environment for a test feature, edit the code via the quick editor until you are satisfied with it, and then promote it to production when the code is ready.
+The code for any environment can be changed directly in the dashboard via the quick editor:

 Each environment is resolvable at a unique hostname, which is automatically generated when you create or rename the environment.
 There is no wait after you deploy.
 Everything you need, like DNS records and SSL certificates, is ready seconds later.
 If you would like a more advanced setup, you can add custom routes from your domain to an environment.